Retailing Africa is a prestigious business-to-business news site focusing on the retailing and consumer goods industry in South Africa and in Africa.

-Co-Founder & Publishing Editor: Louise Burgers (previously Marsland) has over 20 years’ experience in business-to-business and consumer publishing, as an editor, publisher and content strategist, working for South Africa’s leading print and digital B2B brands at the most influential media companies on the continent.
+Founder & Publishing Editor: Louise Burgers (previously Marsland) has over 25 years’ experience in business-to-business and consumer publishing, as an editor, publisher and content strategist, working for South Africa’s leading print and digital B2B brands at the most influential media companies on the continent.

-Louise launched Primedia Publishing’s first FMCG print magazine, Progressive Retailing, in 1995, including brand extensions for the township market.
-She took over as editor of South Africa’s oldest marketing publication, Marketing Mix in 1999; leaving to launch South Africa’s first digital FMCG portal, Fastmoving.co.za and electronic newsletter, FMCG Files, in 2001.
+Louise launched Primedia Publishing’s first FMCG print magazine, the award-winning Progressive Retailing, in 1995, including brand extensions for the township market.
+She took over as Editor of South Africa’s oldest and most-awarded marketing publication, Marketing Mix in 1999; leaving to launch South Africa’s first digital FMCG portal, Fastmoving.co.za and electronic newsletter, FMCG Files, in 2001.

-Joining Bizcommunity.com as its first editor, Louise was instrumental in building the media brand into one of South Africa’s top B2B digital business news brands, specialising in consumer trends and insight, creating the BizTrends brand and taking it into print too.
+Joining Bizcommunity.com in 2004 as its first Editor, Louise was instrumental in building the well-known media brand into one of South Africa’s top B2B digital business news brands, specialising in consumer trends and insight, creating and launching the BizTrends brand as an eBook and taking it into print too.

-She was headhunted to relaunch AdVantage magazine, the premier advertising print publication at the time, for Media24 in 2008.
-While at AdVantage she won PICA Trade & Industry Journalist of the year.
-The last few years have been spent working exclusively on Africa content for African media, brands and NGOs.
-She was profiled in Top Women in Business & Government in 2005; has contributed to several books and served on various industry boards, such as the Advertising Benevolent Fund and Magazine Publishers’ Association of South Africa.
+She was headhunted to relaunch AdVantage magazine, the premier advertising print publication at the time, for Media24 in 2008, as Editor-in-Chief.
+While at AdVantage, Louise won PICA Trade & Industry Journalist of the year, 2010.
+The last few years have been spent working exclusively on Africa content and content strategy for African media, brands and NGOs.
+She was profiled in Top Women in Business & Government in 2005; has contributed to several books and served on various industry boards, such as the Advertising Benevolent Fund (ABF) and Magazine Publishers’ Association of South Africa (MPASA).

 Louise has a Master’s of Commerce degree (MCom): Strategy and Organisational Dynamics (2006-2009), from the University of KwaZulu Natal (formerly University of Natal) Leadership Centre, in conjunction with the Copenhagen School of Business, Denmark, and the Open University in the United Kingdom.

 Trust and independence are most important in building credibility in journalism and countering spin, propaganda and fake news.
-An independent media with strong ethics and values is the cornerstone of democracy; and building and maintaining respect for the media; and a free and fair, independent media, is something the founders of Retailing Africa have worked towards their whole media careers, writing for all media types in South Africa, Africa and internationally.
+An independent media with strong ethics and values is the cornerstone of democracy; and building and maintaining respect for the media; and a free and fair, independent media, is something we at Retailing Africa have worked towards our whole media careers, writing for all media types in South Africa, Africa and internationally.